akinayoola/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 4 is a script to create an empty file task 5 is a script to adds execute permission to the owner of the file hello task 6 is a script to give execitable permission to group owner and read to other users tasj 7 is a script that adds execution permission to the owner, the group owner and the other users, to the file hello task 10 is a script that sets the mode of the file hello the same as olleh’s mode. task 11 is  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. task 12 is a sceriot to make a directory and with permission 751.
+task 4 is a script to create an empty file task 5 is a script to adds execute permission to the owner of the file hello task 6 is a script to give execitable permission to group owner and read to other users tasj 7 is a script that adds execution permission to the owner, the group owner and the other users, to the file hell task 8 is a script that sets the permission to the file hello as follows:

+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissionso task 10 is a script that sets the mode of the file hello the same as olleh’s mode. task 11 is  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. task 12 is a sceriot to make a directory and with permission 751.